Bus Pass Program FAQ

 Do I have to show my ID with the ASM Bus Pass?

 Drivers may request to see your WisCard at any time and refuse you service and confiscate your pass if you do not produce a valid ID.
 Routes 80, 81, 82 and 84 are free to all and no one has to show passes or IDs.
 This is the only exception to the rule.
 Always carry your WisCard with your ASM Bus Pass.

 I don't have a WisCard.
 What do I do?

 Go get one.
 The WisCard office is located at Union South.
-That office is open Monday - Friday from 8 am to 4:15 pm.
+That office is usually open Monday - Friday from 8 am to 4:15 pm.
+At certain times of the year, it is open for extended hours.
 You must present some form of personal photo identification such as a driver's license, passport, or state ID.
 For more information or to confirm current office hours call WisCard at 262-3258 or see the WisCard website.

 Is it a problem if I have a faculty/staff ID?
 What about if I have one of the old ID cards?

 No,It does not matter if your WisCard says "faculty/staff" "student" or "affiliate".
 Many people have been both.
 However id your ID has the incorrect issue code or is so old it still includes a social security number, it is no longer valid.
 Please take it to the WisCard office for a replacement if it is an old one; if the issue code is incorrect come back to us with the most recently issued card.
 Once you report an ID lost or stolen it is deactivated and is no longer valid.
 Update, May 2013: WisCards expire after five years.
 You will get a notice if your WisCard is about to expire.
 (The expiration date is also printed on the card.)
 You can replace your expiring WisCard for no fee if you do so in a timely fashion.
 Please see the Wiscard website for more information.

 Why can't we just show your ID and eliminate the bus pass?